bugsbugsbux/notes-on-nix/notes-on-nix.md

   receive updates faster.

 Since channels change over time there is no guarantee that building the same configuration always produces the same result.
-Moreover, it is unknown what this result will be (package, module, etc).
+Moreover, there is no standardized way of making the contents of a repo with nix code discoverable (Does it provide a package, a module, etc?).
 To fix these problems nix introduced **flakes** which are officially still experimental but already used by most of the community.
 A flake is a repo with a `./flake.nix` file which has a certain structure and defines